CompuTec/computec-docs/docs/wms/user-guide/weight-scales/overview.md

 ## Configuration Steps

-1. Configure AppEngine and Plugin Gateway Manager from: [Weight scales integration](/docs/pdc/administrator-guide/weight-scales-integration/overview).
+1. Configure CompuTec AppEngine and Plugin Gateway Manager from: [Weight scales integration](/docs/pdc/administrator-guide/weight-scales-integration/overview).
 2. Ensure the application address is correct, such as `http://localhost:54000` or a designated IP address like `http://10.0.0.10:54000`.
 3. Open the "CompuTec Gateway Manager" (Weight Manager).
 4. Configure your specific CompuTec WMS weight scale.
 For example, in this guide, the CompuTec WMS Test Weight Scale is used as a reference, but you should select the scale relevant to your setup.